Boosting thermalization of classical and quantum many-body systems: Conclusions

 Additionally, incorporating insights from quantum thermodynamics will deepen our understanding of quantum work and heat in the context of open many-body systems.
-Optimizing control in these systems would benefit from combining static and protocol optimization, integrating spectral gap enhancement with thermodynamic length.
-This approach support more effective design, manipulation and optimization of quantum many-body systems.
+Optimizing control in these systems would benefit from combining static (choice of kinetic coefficients) and protocol optimization (schedule for changing the control parameters), thereby integrating spectral gap enhancement with non-equilibrium thermodynamic length ~\cite{rezakhani_quantum_2009,sivak_thermodynamic_2012,PhysRevLett.119.050601,scandi_thermodynamic_2019,chen_extrapolating_2021,chen_speeding_2022,blaber_optimal_2023}.
+Our approach enables more effective design, manipulation, and optimization of quantum many-body systems.

 \acknowledgements We thank Antonio Acín, Hui Dong and Tao Shi for useful discussions.
+J.F.C. and J.T. also thank the helpful discussion with András Gilyén and Michael J. Kastoryano on the CKG algorithm during Qtech'25 Conference in Budapest.

 J.F.C., K.S.R., and J.T. acknowledge the support received from the European Union's Horizon Europe research and innovation programme through the ERC StG FINE-TEA-SQUAD (Grant No.~101040729).
 P.E. and J.T. acknowledge the support received by the Dutch National Growth Fund (NGF), as part of the Quantum Delta NL programme.
-P.E. acknowledges the support received through the NWO-Quantum Technology programme (Grant No.~NGF.1623.23.006).
+P.E. acknowledges the support received through the NWO-Quantum Technology programme (Grant No.~NGF.1623.23.006) and funding by the Carl-Zeiss-Stiftung (CZS Center QPhoton).
 This publication is part of the `Quantum Inspire - the Dutch Quantum Computer in the Cloud' project (with project number [NWA.1292.19.194]) of the NWA research program `Research on Routes by Consortia (ORC)', which is funded by the Netherlands Organization for Scientific Research (NWO).
 Parts of this work were performed by using the compute resources from the Academic Leiden Interdisciplinary Cluster Environment (ALICE) provided by Leiden University.
 The views and opinions expressed here are solely those of the authors and do not necessarily reflect those of the funding institutions.
 Neither of the funding institutions can be held responsible for them.